 The proposed flag of Suffolk is a banner

-of the arms attributed to Saint Edmund, bearing a golden crown “pierced” by two golden arrows against a blue background.
-Described heraldically as “Azure two Arrows in saltire points downwards enfiled with an ancient Crown Or.”
+attributed to Saint Edmund, bearing a golden crown “pierced” by two golden arrows against a blue background.
+Described heraldically as “Azure two Arrows in saltire, points downwards, enfiled with an ancient Crown Or.”

 Edmund, the last King of East Anglia, was reportedly murdered by the Danes in the year 870, who scourged him and shot him with arrows when, at a meeting with the invaders, he refused to share his kingdom with their chief.
 Edmund’s arms accordingly reflect his kingship and the manner of his death.
-His burial site is located at Bury Saint Edmunds, eponymously named for the martyred king.
-His firm association with the county thus makes his armorial banner an ideal flag for Suffolk, several of whose towns incorporate the crown and arrows theme.
+They appear in “Saints, Signs and Symbols” by W. Ellwood Post, 1964

 The arms of the great abbey at Bury which grew up around St. Edmund’s shrine, depict three of the golden crown and arrows devices, against a blue background

 and these arms were also used by the town itself

 The modern borough of Saint Edmundsbury which now incorporates the town, repeats the crown and arrows theme